 Ed2Go and Career Changes

-Ed2Go classes are great for professionals seeking to acquire new skills to help advance their careers or for lifetime learners desiring personal enrichment.
+Ed2Go classes are great for professionals seeking to acquire new skills to help advance their careers or for lifetime learners desiring personal enrichment to get Ed2Go certificate of completion.
 Although, they won’t help you transition into a new career like a certificate or degree program can, Ed2Go courses can certainly give you the opportunity to test the waters of a career change before spending thousands of dollars on tuition.

 I’m still working my way through Introduction to PHP and MySQL but so far, so good.
 I’m even considering signing up for Intermediate PHP and MySQL which starts in a few short weeks.